smShakil/feature-list/README.md

 ## Getting Started

-You need to call `featureList()` on an container element you like to intialize the plugin.
+You need to call `featureList()` on an container element, with any selector, you like to intialize the plugin.
 View [Demo](https://smshakil.github.io/feature-list/)

 ### Prerequisites